jumanjihouse/wormhole/README.md

     Jun 18 14:08:09 ip-192-168-254-21 docker[701]: Server listening on 0.0.0.0 port 22.
     Jun 18 14:08:09 ip-192-168-254-21 docker[701]: Server listening on :: port 22.

-:warning: The scripts limit each app container to 512 MiB memory.
+:warning: The default `global.conf` limits each app container to 512 MiB memory.
+You can override this for a single user in `/etc/wormhole/<username>.conf`.

 You can view the current limit for a container via the sys filesystem.
 For example, here is a container that was started with a 1 MiB limit: